 Before joining WWF, she worked at the U.S. Department of Justice, first in the Office of Legal Counsel, then as a trial attorney in the Land and Natural Resources Division, where she helped create the Wildlife and Marine Resources Section.
-She became chief of the section in 1981 and in 1992 was a special adviser to the United Nations Conference on Environment and Development in Rio de Janeiro.
+She became chief of the section in 1981, and in 1992 was a special adviser to the United Nations Conference on Environment and Development in Rio de Janeiro.

-Ms. Fuller received her BA in English and American literature from Brown University.
+Fuller received her BA in English and American literature from Brown University.
 She earned a law degree with honors from the University of Texas and pursued graduate studies in marine, estuarine and environmental science at the University of Maryland.
 She serves on a number of boards, including Alcoa, the Summit Foundation, the Robert Wood Johnson Foundation, and the Greater Himalayas Foundation.